-Notice of call for redemption shall be given by the Registration Agent on behalf of the Metropolitan Government not less than twenty (20) nor more than sixty (60) days prior to the date fixed for redemption by sending an appropriate notice to the registered owners of the Series 2016 Bonds to be redeemed by first-class mail, postage prepaid, at the addresses shown on the Series 2016 Bond registration records of the Registration

-Agent as of the date of the notice; but neither failure to mail such notice nor any defect in any such notice so mailed shall affect the sufficiency of the proceedings for redemption of any of the Series 2016 Bonds for which proper notice was given.
-If at the time of the giving of the notice of redemption there shall not be on deposit with the Registration Agent moneys sufficient to redeem all the Series 2016 Bonds of a series called for redemption, the notice of redemption shall state that the redemption of such Series 2016 Bonds of such series is conditional upon and subject to deposit of moneys with the Registration Agent sufficient to redeem all such Series 2016 Bonds not later than the opening of business on the redemption date and that such notice shall be of no effect if such moneys are not on deposit.
+Notice of call for redemption shall be given by the Registration Agent on behalf of the Metropolitan Government not less than twenty (20) nor more than sixty (60) days prior to the date fixed for redemption by sending an appropriate notice to the registered owners of the Bonds to be redeemed by first-class mail, postage prepaid, at the addresses shown on the Series 2017 Bond registration records of the Registration Agent as of the date of the notice; but neither failure to mail such notice nor any defect in any such notice so mailed shall affect the sufficiency of the proceedings for redemption of any of the Bonds for which proper notice was given.
+If at the time of the giving of the notice of redemption there shall not be on deposit with the Registration Agent moneys sufficient to redeem all the Bonds of a series called for redemption, the notice of redemption shall state that the redemption of such Bonds of such series is conditional upon and subject to deposit of moneys with the Registration Agent and that such notice shall be of no effect if such moneys are not on deposit.
 The Registration Agent shall mail said notices as and when directed by the Metropolitan Government pursuant to written instructions from an authorized officer of the Metropolitan Government given at least forty-five (45) days prior to the redemption date (unless a shorter notice period shall be satisfactory to the Registration Agent).